Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Introduction

 It turns out that both the QNEC requirements, with the entanglement evaluated for a semi-infinite interval, are satisfied throughout the quench if they hold at the time of the quench.
 However, this is not the case for $\mathcal{Q}_- \geq 0$ for a finite length interval, as shown in Fig.~\ref{Fig:schemregplot}.
 So the negativity of $\mathcal{Q}_-(0<u<l/2)$ for intervals of finite length gives another excluded region which is shown in orange in the figure.
 The lower boundary of the orange region is actually obtained from the limit $l\rightarrow 0$ in which $\mathcal{Q}_-(u)$ depends on $l$ only through $u/l$ for $0\leq u/l \leq 1/2$, and fixed initial and final states.

 Finally, the allowed final states are the blue and green regions of Fig.~\ref{Fig:schemregplot} whose borderline is the curve where the change in total momentum density is zero, i.e. Crucially, the transitions where the total momentum density is unchanged are always allowed.
 We will discuss in Sec.~\ref{sec:discuss} that this is consistent with the proof of the QNEC in holographic field theories.
 We note that the bulk energy-momentum tensor localized on the null shock is determined completely by the final and initial states.
 Generically, whenever the Clausius inequality holds in the dual field theory the classical null energy condition (NEC) is always satisfied by the bulk energy-momentum tensor.
-However, the QNEC can be violated in the dual field theory even when the energy-momentum tensor on the shock satisfies NEC.
+However, the QNEC can be violated in the dual field theory even when the energy-momentum tensor on the shock satisfies NEC {(and the bulk also has no naked singularities, c.f.
+Sec.~\ref{Sec:qnechom-quenches})}.
 We will discuss the implications of this in Sec.~\ref{sec:discuss}.

 Using thermodynamic identities, we can derive the generalized Clausius inequalities for the allowed final states shown in Fig.~\ref{Fig:schemregplot}.
 For a given change in the temperature, we obtain a lower and an upper bound for irreversible entropy production.